Why study maths and statistics online? In short, because it's convenient and effective.

 Charles Sturt University has a general science course in which students can major in Mathematics.
 Your online study of maths can be combined with several other science disciplines, including: analytical chemistry, conservation biology, microbiology and immunology, physics, plant science and spatial science.
 CSU also offers maths units in information technology and education programs.

-UNE maths program
+UNE maths and statistics units

 USQ science degrees